-The common occurrence of infectious diseases that had been introduced into Indigenous communities during early contact with Europeans also contributed to the increased scrutinization of Indigenous mothers, who were instructed to bring their children to extensive follow-up appointments to vaccinate their children against various illnesses such as tuberculosis after birth.
-64 For instance, Dr. Robert George Ferguson at Fort Qu'Appelle sanatorium conducted the controversial experimental vaccination of Indigenous infants against Tuberculosis in the 1920s.
-65 Other dangerous and often brutal experiments were conducted on Indigenous patients in Indian Hospitals, such as the violent removal of ribs without general anesthesia for cases of Tuberculosis.
-66 The omission of the history of these diseases' introduction and of their instrumentalization by the settler state to systematically institutionalize Indigenous people is telling, once again, of the settler amnesia that punctuates the Québec Ministry of Health guide in regards to the responsibility of settlers in the degradation of Indigenous communities' health and livelihoods.
+of Indigenous mothers, who were instructed to bring their children to extensive follow-up appointments to vaccinate their children against various illnesses such as tuberculosis after birth.
+For instance, Dr. Robert George Ferguson at Fort Qu'Appelle sanatorium conducted the controversial experimental vaccination of Indigenous infants against Tuberculosis in the 1920s.
+Other dangerous and often brutal experiments were conducted on Indigenous patients in Indian Hospitals, such as the violent removal of ribs without general anesthesia for cases of Tuberculosis.
+The omission of the history of these diseases' introduction and of their instrumentalization by the settler state to systematically institutionalize Indigenous people is telling, once again, of the settler amnesia that punctuates the Québec Ministry of Health guide in regards to the responsibility of settlers in the degradation of Indigenous communities' health and livelihoods.